bbhunter/Bugbounty0x0a/README.md

 # Bugbounty0x0a

-This Repo contain shell script to install all the bug hunter tools .
+This Repo contain all abount bug hunting.

 Happy Hunting !